 We all know that getting outside to play is a great way to connect with our dogs and expend energy!
 But is it too cold to play outside in the winter months?

-Absolutely not!
 It’s just important to make sure that your pup is protected from the elements if they need it.

 Dogs get cold just like we do.
 If they don’t have a thick fur coat to keep them warm, they may get cold outside.
 Some dogs, like Alaskan Malamutes and Siberian Huskies, are bred for cold weather work.
 However, other dogs who are small or have thin coats (think Chihuahuas or Greyhounds), need to be protected from the cold.

 Generally, temperatures at or above 45°F will not require any special sweater or coat.
 When temperatures start to fall below 45°F, some cold-averse breeds will get uncomfortable and will need protection.
 For owners of small breeds, puppies, senior dogs, or thin haired breeds, anytime the temperature outside feels at or below 32°F, pull out the sweaters or coats!
 Once it drops to below 20°F, all dog owners should at least be aware of their dog’s well-being and look for signs that your dog is too cold, even if they are a breed that can take the cold weather.

 TIP: Don’t feel like you have to wait until it gets down to 45°F to put a coat on your dog.
 If you notice that your dog is more comfortable outside in 60°F weather with a coat, keep it on him.

 Does my dog need a coat or sweater to go outside?

 It depends on the breed of dog.
 Most dogs will be ok in the elements for short periods, but there are three factors that will determine if your dog needs a coat to stay warm:

 1. Dogs with fine hair and thin body types, like Greyhounds or Whippets will need a coat to go outside in cold weather.